nofrixion/magento2-payment-module/README.md

 - Apply database updates by running `php bin/magento setup:upgrade` (for production, also add the parameter `--keep-generated` or you will need to run `php bin/magento setup:di:compile` again.)
 - Flush the cache by running `php bin/magento cache:flush`

-Note, there are several third-party caching products that may be deployed in your Magento environment and prevent the payments module from appearing in the Magento adminstration interface.
+Note, there are several third-party caching products that may be deployed in your Magento environment and prevent the payments module from appearing in the Magento administration interface.
 If the Nofrixion Payments module is not visible after following the above steps, most third party caches will be cleared by restarting the apache server.

 ### Updates ###